 • Color vision, or the ability to detect different colors and also hues within a color.

-• Light sensitivity, or response to light (sunlight or artificial light), which can be extreme for some children with eye conditions such as aniridia and albinism.
+• Light sensitivity, or response to light (sunlight or artificial light)

-Informal measures might include observing your child to see what eye he prefers to use when looking at materials or if he can locate an object in a picture that has a lot of detail.
+Informal measures might include observing your child to see what eye is preferred to use when looking at materials or locating an object in a picture that has a lot of detail.

-Based on the information gathered through these various activities, the teacher of students with visual impairments can make recommendations about ways to help your child learn to use his vision more effectively.
+Based on the information gathered through these various activities, the TVI can make recommendations about ways to help your child learn to use their vision more effectively.
 The recommendations may include:

 • Areas of specialized instruction for your child, such as learning to use a magnifier to read print.

-• Referrals to other professionals, such as an assistive technology specialist or an orientation and mobility instructor, for example, if your child often doesn’t see branches or other objects on his right side that could hurt him.
+• Referrals to other professionals, such as an assistive technology specialist or an orientation and mobility instructor.

-You should receive a copy of the report written by the teacher of students with visual impairments summarizing the information gathered and the recommendations.
-It’s important to review your child’s most recent functional vision assessment report before you meet with the other members of his educational team so that you’ll be ready with any comments or questions you want to discuss with them.
+You should receive a copy of the report written by the TVI summarizing the information gathered and the recommendations.
+It’s important to review your child’s recent functional vision assessment report before you meet with the other members of the educational team.
+This will allow you to be ready with any comments or questions you want to discuss with them.